Logo

 Regulatory Environment in Kenya

-Crypto trading is not prohibited in Kenya, but regulatory clarity continues to evolve.
-Authorities are gradually defining compliance requirements for service providers.
+Crypto trading is not prohibited in Kenya, but regulatory clarity continues to develop.
+Authorities have been gradually defining expectations for service providers, which can affect how platforms operate and what they must disclose.

 Best practices for traders: